Frequently Asked Questions about FAB and its Funding Criteria:

 No. We look for excellence in all programming.

 Yes, but FAB will only consider funding that portion presented during the calendar year of the grant.
-When preparing the budget pages, you should request funds only for the portion to be presented during the eligible grant year.
+Although we no longer request a budget, the projected cost of your program should only represent the cost of the portion to be presented during the eligible grant year.

-It is an organization whose primary business or principal activity is to present programs in one of the following four categories for which we accept applications: dance, theater, music, and visual arts (including film).
+It is an organization whose primary business or principal activity is to present programs in one of the following categories for which we accept applications: dance, theater, music, spoken word, and visual arts (including film).

 Select as your category ONE discipline that you consider to be the most important focus of the program for which you request funding.